farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-4-OCP-anti-examples.md

     This one would pair well as a bad version of metadata.
 I should explore replacing a dedicated anti-example post with a new post that covers a metadata example
     FsCheck custom constraints would be a good example.
     Not sure where this fits in the flow.
 Maybe last since it requires an example change?

+    I think I still keep this separate.
+It doesn't fit the data post flow.
+I'm not sure i'll take time to show the FsSpec example in this series.
+    I can always link to from the misc examples post.
  -->

 ## Anti-Example: Abstract Thread